secretlycarl/onboarderr/README.md

 This is just the start of my security improvements.
 Check any `in progress` issues to see what's being worked on.

+## Misc Frontend and Backend Tweaks
+- `/services` has a new 2 column layout, and a new "jump to:" panel to quickly jump to your desired section
+- Improved and adaptive `/setup_complete` page, no longer 15s wait every time.
+Adapts to library poster downloads.
+- Improved poster and info grabbing logic, smart poster refresh every 24hr
+- And more

+See recent changelog HERE.

 [How to Update](https://github.com/secretlycarl/onboarderr?tab=readme-ov-file#updates)